Actifio/AGMPowerCLI/UsageExamples.md

 Changes with release 11.0.2 and higher:

-* If your Appliances were installed with version 11.0.2 oR higher then each appliance will have an auto-created cloud credential that does not need JSON keys.
+* If your Appliances were installed with version 11.0.2 or higher then each appliance will have an auto-created cloud credential that does not need JSON keys.
 This means there is no need to ever run the ```New-AGMCredential``` function.
 Simply use the default credential and in Cloud IAM add add the relevant appliance service account to the relevant projects with the ```Backup and DR Compure Engine Operator``` role.
 If you still wish to manually add cloud credentials then the syntax needs to be modified.
 * If your Appliances were installed version 11.0.1 or lower and have been upgraded to 11.0.2 or higher, then follow the procedure [here](https://cloud.google.com/backup-disaster-recovery/docs/configuration/create-cloud-credentials#replace_a_json_key_cloud_credential_with_an_appliance_service_account_credential) to covert to a *JSON-less* cloud credential.

 ### Listing Cloud Credentials

+Use the following command:
 ```
 Get-AGMCredential
 ```
-Output should look like this:
+Output should look like this in release 11.0.1 and below:
 ```
 @type          : cloudCredentialRest
 id             : 218150